Aliases for SGK3 Gene

 GeneCards Summary for SGK3 Gene

 SGK3 (Serum/Glucocorticoid Regulated Kinase Family Member 3) is a Protein Coding gene.
 Diseases associated with SGK3 include Breast Cancer.
-Among its related pathways are Ion channel transport and PI3K-Akt signaling pathway.
+Among its related pathways are FoxO signaling pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is AKT1.
+An important paralog of this gene is C8orf44-SGK3.

 UniProtKB/Swiss-Prot for SGK3 Gene